IngoKl/wavlength/README.md

 # wavlength
-Wavelength is a simple script that returns the overall length of all .wav files in a folder structure.
+Wavelength is a simple (Python > 3.5) script that returns the overall length of all .wav files in a folder structure.
 It also reports how long a given amplitude threshold has been overstepped.
 This can be used to identify how much of the files is just 'silence'.